I-TEAM EXCLUSIVE: Tesla crash in September showed similarities to fatal Mountain View accident

 "The car definitely swerves," said Shantanu Joshi.
 "Starts swerving left without giving me any warnings right into that divider."

+PHOTOS: Tesla crash in Hayward is similar to fatal Mountain View accident

-Watch as the Autopilot appears to follow that white line on the left, and heads toward the barrier.
+The Autopilot appears to follow that white line on the left and heads toward the barrier.
 Joshi said he had to take over the wheel and swerve to safety.

 Also this week, a general contractor from Chicago told the I-Team the Autopilot on his Model X often has problems at the same location on his commute, so he made this recording.
 Autopilot appears to take him straight at a barrier; he says he had to brake to avoid a crash.

-Today, a Tesla spokeswoman told the I-Team, "Autopilot is intended for use only with a fully attentive driver," and that it "does not prevent all accidents - such a standard would be impossible - but it makes them much less likely to occur."
+Wednesdsay, a Tesla spokeswoman told the I-Team, "Autopilot is intended for use only with a fully attentive driver," and that it "does not prevent all accidents - such a standard would be impossible - but it makes them much less likely to occur."

 The Model X owner's manual is clear that the Autopilot is a "Beta feature" and "never depend on Autosteer to determine an appropriate driving path.
 Always be prepared to take immediate action.
 Failure to follow these instructions could cause damage, serious injury or death."